PumpkinDB/PumpkinDB/README.md

 ## Contributing

-This project is its very early days and we will always be welcoming contributors.
+This project is in its very early days and we will always be welcoming contributors.

 Our goal is to encourage frictionless contributions to the project.
 In order to